sbanik2/GAP-Nanoclusters/README.md

 ---

-Certainly!
-Here's a clean and professional **Citation** section you can include at the bottom of your `README.md`:

----

 ## 📖 Citation

 If you use the GAP models, dataset, or scripts from this repository in your research, please cite the following: